-We may issue the shares of common stock covered by this prospectus to holders of OP Units who received such OP Units in exchange for limited partnership interests in various limited partnerships which merged with subsidiaries of Host Marriott, L.P. on December 30, 1998, if such holders request redemption of their OP Units.
+We may issue the shares of common stock covered by this prospectus to holders of OP Units issued in connection with the partnership mergers if such holders request redemption of their OP Units.
 A redeeming holder of OP Units who receives any shares of common stock covered by this prospectus will be entitled to sell such shares without restriction in the open market or otherwise.